cognii-io/cognii-io.github.io/src/solutions/design.md

 ---

 Leverage neuroscience to evaluate how design elements — such as layout, color schemes, and interaction patterns — affect user engagement, emotional response, and overall experience, ensuring designs align with user needs and preferences.

+design responses (comparable to product testing, focus on design)